 It doesn’t matter why chargeback ratios are high, credit card processors are quick to terminate merchant accounts that don’t keep them in check.
 Online tobacco businesses that fold or close-up shop don’t pay for outstanding chargeback fees or refunds.
 Anything that is unpaid is shouldered by credit card processors and sponsor banks.

 High chargebacks also negatively impact credit card processors relationships with their sponsor banks and credit card companies.
 Merchant account providers that continue to process credit card payments for businesses that can’t maintain low chargeback ratios also may face fines from the credit card companies.

-To verify buyers and to avoid costly chargebacks, online tobacco businesses should ask for buyers to submit selfies of themselves holding their driver’s licenses.
+To verify buyers and to avoid costly chargebacks, businesses involved with the online sales of cigarettes and tobacco often ask for alternate payments instead of standard credit cards.
+Sellers should occasionally ask for buyers to submit selfies of themselves holding their driver’s licenses.
 Also, it is a good idea to request a phone number, so a merchant can call and verify information.